Hundreds Of Children Feted At Playgrounds – Adults Pitch In

 HAPPY FOURTH!—Typical of the hundreds of Norwood children who were treated to a big program of games with prizes for the winners and ice cream and noise-makers for everyone, was this group of merry youngsters at Father McAleer Playground.
 (McLean Photo)

-Other individuals made inquiry as to how they could do their little bit.
-The enthusiasm for the program became so spontaneous and widespread that the MESSENGER was requested to handle the publicity and the financial contributions.
-As a result, a little less than $600 was received and proudly recorded by that newspaper.
+Once the public became aware that a fund was being established to provide a real program for the children, the response was overwhelming.
+Numerous storekeepers encouraged their own customers to contribute to the fund, and many other individuals inquired how they could personally assist.
+The enthusiasm for the program grew so spontaneous and widespread that the MESSENGER was requested to handle the publicity and financial contributions.
+Ultimately, a sum of a little less than $800 was received and promptly recorded by the newspaper. ⠀

 Among the many prize winners were: